kshaffer/theory4/assessments.md

 - 1 point: Attempted (half-credit).
 An honest attempt, but not yet concert-ready.
 - 0 points: Not attempted.
 No attempt made, or video reflects little-to-no preparation.

-Video performances will generally be due early in the unit, submitted by 8am on Mondays.
+Video performances will generally be due early in the unit.
 Videos receiving 1 point will be allowed to submit a second video one week after the original due date, in order to re-attempt the full 2 points (accurate, concert-ready performance).
 Further reassessments *may* be allowed, at the discretion of the Tuesday/Thursday section instructor.

 Details about specific pieces, collaboration options, etc. will be provided as performance videos are assigned.

 ## Live performance (from sight or improvized)

-This course contains the following three live-performance objectives:
+This course contains the following live-performance objective:

 - Sight-read a modulating melody in the style of a German Lied, sung with solfège.
-- Sight-read a melody that makes use of an asymmetrical meter, on an instrument of choice.
-- Sight-read a melody in a post-tonal style that makes use of one of the post-tonal modes/collections covered in this unit.

-These will be assessed via individual in-person exams that will take the place of a Tuesday/Thursday section.
+This will be assessed via individual in-person exams that will take the place of a Tuesday/Thursday section.
 They will be graded according to the rubrics below, and will count towards the Aural Skills 4 grade.
-Two exam slots will be reserved for the Lied objective, and three exam slots will be reserved for the two post-tonal objectives.
-Students may attempt each objective once or twice.
+Students may attempt this objective twice.
 (Additional attempts will only be provided at the discretion of the Tuesday/Thursday section instructor.)
-Only the best score for each objective will count toward the final grade.
+Only the best score will count toward the final grade.

 Grades for each sight-reading exam will be assigned as follows: